 Transitional Care Management: Features, Benefits, and Getting Started

-During this period, chances of readmission are increased if proper transition and quality of care is not provided.
+During this period, chances of readmission are increased if proper transition and quality of care are not provided.

 - Inpatient acute care hospital